gbeltrao/squidex-docs/02-architecture/03-schemas.md

 Field types define how a field is structured in the API and in the processing pipeline.
 You can define the editor for each field, so a string field can either be a html text, markdown or a list of allowed values with a dropdown editor.
 We use a product catalog as an example to describe the different field types.

+ If a field is not required it can also be null or omitted.

 ### String

 ![String](../images/fields/string.png)